4 myths and facts about the timing of the flu shot

 Myth: Once the flu peaks, it's too late in the season to get a flu shot.

 Fact: While it's ideal to receive the flu vaccine before flu activity spreads, which is typically in the fall in the U.S., you can get the flu shot at any time during flu season.
 If you're traveling or haven't been immunized, you can receive your vaccine through late spring or until the supply runs out.
 Note that flu season runs from April through September in other parts of the world.

 Myth: You cannot get the flu shot at the same time as other vaccines.

 Fact: Do not delay getting a flu shot because you need other vaccines, or don’t postpone getting other vaccines because flu season is approaching.
 You can receive the flu vaccine and other vaccines at the same time, including the vaccine for COVID-19.

-Remember that the flu shot is the best way to defend against the flu and protect others around you who may not be as healthy as you are, so be sure to get vaccinated each flu season.
+Remember that the flu shot is the best way to defend against the flu and protect others around you who may be at risk for having complications from the flu, so be sure to get vaccinated each flu season.

 Clinically reviewed and updated August 2023 by Julie McDaniel, MSN, RN, CRNI.